How to Manage Gossip at Work

 Many employees gossip about the amount of money they make—and often, they don’t tell the truth.
 So, unhappy coworkers beat a path to the Human Resources' door asking about their own salary.

 By law, companies cannot prohibit employees from discussing their salaries, although many companies do have such policies.
 Their intention is to avoid problems, but they are violating the law in so doing.
-Employers may not restrict employee discussions.
+Employers may not restrict employee discussions about salary.

 When to Act

 Expect a certain amount of gossip; people want to know what is going on in their workplace, and they like to discuss work issues.
 The key is to know when the gossip is out-of-hand.
 You need to act if the gossip is: